 Some ecommerce operators opt to build their own online stores (usually with Ruby on Rails), and that works as well — as long as you have dedicated web developers who can maintain the website and update it periodically.

 In 2016, searches on Google using mobile devices surpassed desktop queries.
 More than 5 years later, mobile search’s lead over desktop continues to widen as more people gain access to smartphones and tablets.

-In the Philippines, mobile search has completely take over.
+In the Philippines, mobile search has completely taken over.
 We handle over 30 local websites at any given time from across all sorts of industries.
 On average, at least 80% of the organic search visits that go to these sites are from mobile devices.
-This means that if any online business wants to succeed in the Philippine market, it needs to prioritize delivering a great user experience on their mobile websites.
+This means that if an online business wants to succeed in the Philippine market, it needs to prioritize delivering a great user experience on its mobile websites.

 If you’re doing SEO for a local ecommerce website, the first order of business is to check whether it’s mobile-friendly or not.
-Fortunately, most of the ecommerce platforms cited on Tip 1 are mobile-ready.
-The next decision to make would be whether to adapt a responsive web design scheme or an adaptive one.
+Fortunately, most of the ecommerce platforms cited in Tip 1 are mobile-ready.
+The next decision to make would be whether to adopt a responsive web design scheme or an adaptive one.

 Both responsive and adaptive designs can work well for any online store as long as the web designer takes the time to pay close attention to all the details.
 Responsive websites have the advantage of being faster to develop while adaptive ones have the edge when it comes to perfectly fitting the bill for the desired look and feel of webpages on every device type.